Ilvondir/bigmac-price-analysis/README.md

-# Bigmac Price Analysis
+# Big Mac Price Analysis
-Analysis of BigMac price data from almost all over the world.
+Analysis of Big Mac price data from almost all over the world.
 The main element of this analysis are numerous charts that allow you to track the prices of this fast food in an accessible way.
 The project includes boxplots, lineplots, scatterplots, heatmaps and barplots.
 Besides, there is also an illustration drawn with the R language.

 ## Used Tools
 - R 4.2.2